 Texas law requires any person having cause to believe that a child’s physical or mental health or welfare has been adversely affected by abuse, neglect, or other maltreatment to immediately make a report to law enforcement.
 The law also provides immunity for those who make a good faith report since we are not responsible for verifying whether suspected or alleged abuse has actually occurred.
 This means that all have a legal responsibility to report abuse whether it is witnessed, known, reported, alleged, suspected, etc.

 If you witness, suspect, or receive a report of child abuse regardless of when the abuse occurred:

-As Programs for Minors have the full care, custody and/or control of minors during the program, it is of the utmost importance that the programs are taking precautions to ensure the safety of all participants.
+As Programs for Minors have the full supervisory duties of minors during the program, it is of the utmost importance that the programs are taking precautions to ensure the safety of all participants.

 Documentation must be retained for 3 years.

 Programs of Texas A&M AgriLife Extension and the Texas 4-H Youth Development Program are open to all people without regard to race, color, sex, gender, sexual orientation, religion, national origin, age, disability, genetic information, or veteran status.
 A statement regarding requests for accommodations should appear on all program and/or registration materials.
 The statement should include a timeline and who to contact.
 Program Managers are to follow the instructions provided to explore reasonable accommodations to allow participation.